Efficient qubit measurement with a nonreciprocal microwave amplifier

 At the optimal FPJA gain, we demonstrate the ability to perform strong projective qubit measurements.
 We extract a state-estimation fidelity of $97\%$ in $350~\si{\nano\second}$ for $|\alpha|^2\approx2.5$, mostly dominated by the ratio of the qubit relaxation rate and the cavity linewidth (Supp.
 Inf.).
 The dynamic range of the amplifier is large enough for a measurement strength $|\alpha|^2>5$, approaching the limits of the dispersive approximation \cite{Blais2004}, inducing spurious qubit transitions.

-In conclusion, we have demonstrated a highly efficient measurement of a transmon qubit using a parametrically-driven, directional, phase-sensitive amplifier directly connected to the readout cavity.
+In conclusion, we have demonstrated a highly efficient measurement of a transmon qubit using a parametrically-driven, directional, phase-sensitive amplifier connected to the readout cavity without an intermediate circulator.
 As in other work \cite{Thorbeck2017ReverseAmplifier,Eddins2019High-EfficiencyAmplifier,Rosenthal2020EfficientDetector,Abdo2020On-chipMeasurements}, our approach strives to achieve a high level of integration with superconducting quantum devices.
-Reasonable changes in device parameters will enable measurement efficiencies approaching $100\%$, creating a testbed for exploring quantum control protocols based on weak continuous measurement.
+While direct on-chip integration could be feasible, a flip-chip \cite{Rosenberg20173DQubits} or wireless coupling \cite{Gao2019EntanglementInteraction} approach would enable separate optimization of the amplifier and qubit chips.
+Straightforward adjustments of device parameters will enable measurement efficiencies approaching $100\%$, creating a testbed for exploring quantum control protocols based on weak continuous measurement.
 In addition, we emphasize that the FPJA can be dynamically reconfigured, enabling complex time-domain protocols with tunable control, coupling and measurement of multiple quantum systems.

-Contributions to this article by workers at NIST, an agency of the U.S. Government, are not not subject to U.S. copyright.
+We thank E. Rosenthal and B. Hauer for helpful discussions and comments on the manuscript.